 - Brought company to profitability

-- Increased employee numbers to over 100 from just three
+- Increased employee numbers to 150 from just three

 - Created a recognised leader in flexible, easy-to-use robotic arms